The trailer for the film.

 Part two of a two-part interview with Writer/Director/Producer Geoff Murphy.

 Interview excerpts with actor John Bach, editor Mike Horton and cinematographer Alun Bollinger

 Excerpt of Simon Morris interview with Geoff Murphy

 The credits from this feature film.

 Goodbye Pork Pie was the first local blockbuster.
 It was also the first New Zealand film to go to the Cannes Film Festival, where it screened in the market in 1980.
-With its iconic yellow mini, good-natured DIY daring and laconic humour this most Kiwi of road movies quickly sold to 20 territories, and that overseas success helped it to become a huge hit at home as well.
+With its iconic yellow mini, good-natured DIY daring and laconic humour, this most Kiwi of road movies quickly sold to 20 territories.
+That overseas success helped it to become a huge hit at home as well.

 As the first New Zealand film to recoup its costs from the local market, it was groundbreaking, and very encouraging for the developing film industry here.
 The story hit the pulse of the time it was made.

 New Zealand was at the height of the repressive Muldoon era and Pork Pie's plucky irreverent heroes outwitting the bungling authorities (until the film's dark conclusion) represented escapist entertainment at its finest.
 The massive protests against the Springbok tour, which took place the year the film was released, were an indication of the level of discontent brewing under the surface of New Zealand society at that time.